Theremin: An Electronic Odyssey

+Theremin: An Electronic Odyssey is a 1993 documentary film directed, written and produced by Steven M. Martin about the life of Léon Theremin and his invention, the theremin, a pioneering electronic musical instrument.

+Synopsis

-Theremin: An Electronic Odyssey is a 1993 documentary film by Steven M. Martin about the life of Léon Theremin and his invention, the theremin, a pioneering electronic musical instrument.
-It follows his life, including being imprisoned in a Soviet Gulag, and the influence of his instrument, which came to define the sound of eerie in 20th-century films, and influenced popular music as it searched for and celebrated electronic music in the 1960s.
+The film follows Theremin's life, including being imprisoned in a Soviet Gulag, and the influence of his instrument, which came to define the sound of eerie in 20th-century films, and influenced popular music as it searched for and celebrated electronic music in the 1960s.

+Release

 It was first broadcast on November 2, 1993 (coincidentally, one day before Theremin's death) as a special edition of Channel 4's Without Walls arts strand.

 Reception

-Theremin: An Electronic Odyssey won the Documentary Filmmakers Trophy at the 1994 Sundance Film Festival.
-It was also nominated for an International Emmy as well as a BAFTA, the Huw Wheldon Award for the Best Arts Programme, one of the British Academy Television Awards.
-Theremin was named to the Top Ten Films of the Year lists in Los Angeles, Boston, and Washington DC, and was invited to almost every important film festival in the world, including The New York Film Festival, set a record for the longest question and answer period at the National Gallery in Washington, and was shown by invitation of the Russian Ministry of Culture to top scientists in St. Petersburg.
+Theremin set a record for the longest question and answer period at the National Gallery in Washington, and was shown by invitation of the Russian Ministry of Culture to top scientists in St. Petersburg.

 Janet Maslin of The New York Times called the film a "fascinating, offbeat documentary that stands as a fine job of detective work".

+Emanuel Levy wrote in Variety: "Considering the flamboyant life that the handsome Theremin lived, the intellectual circles he belonged to and his invention of the world's first electronic security system (for Sing Sing prison), Theremin: An Electronic Odyssey suffers from too many information gaps and an awkward structure.
+Despite all the problems, the man that Theremin celebrates lived such an outlandish life that it's always absorbing to watch his near-century-long odyssey.
+Here is a documentary that should have been longer – and fuller."
-In a December 1995 review, Roger Ebert wrote:

-Watching Theremin: An Electronic Odyssey is a curious experience.
+In a December 1995 review, Roger Ebert wrote: "Watching Theremin: An Electronic Odyssey is a curious experience.
 You begin with interest, and then you pass through the stages of curiosity, fascination and disbelief, until in the last 20 minutes, you arrive at a state of dumbfounded wonder.
-It is the kind of movie that requires a musical score only the Theremin possibly could supply.
+It is the kind of movie that requires a musical score only the Theremin possibly could supply."

+Accolades

+Theremin: An Electronic Odyssey won the Documentary Filmmakers Trophy at the 1994 Sundance Film Festival.
+It was nominated for an International Emmy, and the Huw Wheldon Award for the Best Arts Programme at the 1994 British Academy Television Awards.